 Hiking the country is among the best ways to explore it.
 However, once you start doing it, it becomes highly addictive.
 Greece, with all its beautiful beaches and seaside resorts, is also a very attractive hiking destination.

 From the first time I visited Crete, I fell in love with this gorgeous island.
 Sparkling blue water, white sandy beaches, local villages, canyons – there is just so much to explore.

 Still, every time I think back to my trip, the Samaria Gorge walk is the first thing I remember.
 This clean, untouched path between high cliffs, fresh mountain air, and pristine beauty stays in memory for decades.

 So here is Samaria Gorge from Chania tips for beginners – things you should know before your visit in order to make the walk more enjoyable.

 The trek starts at an altitude of 1230m at the settlement of Omalos and is 16 km long, ending at the village of Agia Roumeli.
 So it’s not an easy hike, most people will cover the distance in 5-7 hours.

 For the first 3 km you will be climbing down the stairs, then the path will be more even with huge walls of stone surrounding you at all times.
 The path itself is stony and difficult to walk on.
 The gorge is open from May until October – opening times vary depending on the weather.
 The park is closed on rainy days due to rock falling danger.

 In the Bag – what to pack for this day trip?

 The Samaria Gorge from Chania hike is quite long, so we recommend packing some snacks.
-You would also need water bottle, don’t bring a large one – you can refill on the way.
+You will also need a water bottle, don’t bring a large one – you can refill it on the way.